 From early on, it’s important that you decide on a dental plan for your dog.
 Lots of breeds have frequent gum problems, so taking your canine for regular dental visits can help prevent gum disease from developing.
 If it does develop, it can affect organs and cause premature tooth loss.
 So, the best thing to do is to speak to someone early on, to ensure your pet receives the right dental care from the very beginning.

 Are you interested in learning more about dog welfare?
-Why not take a look at our range of animal care courses, including our Level 2 Dog Health and Behaviour course?
+Why not take a look at our range of animal care courses, including our Level 2 Dog Health and Behaviour course, or our Veterinary Assistant course?
 Or, if you’re not sure which of our courses would best suit you, speak to a learning adviser on 0121 630 3000.